About This Chapter

 8. Critical Path Method: Definition, Analysis & Examples

 In this lesson, you'll learn what the critical path methodology is, how it is used as a planning tool, and how the project manager uses it to execute projects on schedule and on budget.

 9. Synergy in Business: Definition & Examples

 Businesses often try to create synergies because of the advantages they provide.
-In this lesson, you'll learn about what a synergy is and how it works.
+In this lesson, you'll learn what a synergy is and how it works.
 Some examples will also be provided.
 You'll also have a chance to take a short quiz.

 10. Systematic Risk Principle: Definition, Types & Examples